TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 This **supports H3**.

 These hypotheses, validation steps, and conclusions meet Merit criteria **1.2, 2.3, 4.3** and Distinction guidance on hypotheses.

 ---

+### H4: Why Include Image-Based Weather Classification?
+(Real-World Relevance)

+Mountain tour operators frequently rely on visual inspection of route conditions — snow coverage, wind on ridgelines, cloud base, visibility, or storm build-up.
+This prototype demonstrates how ML could assist with:

+- Rapid triage of user-submitted images
+- Early detection of potentially hazardous conditions
+- Supporting communications between guides and operations teams

+While not used for automated decision-making, the feature illustrates how computer vision could enhance situational awareness in future versions of the Winter Mountain Tours platform.

+---